rll307/DataAppliedLinguistics1/Module_2/01_Gutenberg.md

 M1.l.v <- M1.l.v[not.blanks]
 ```

-Now we are going to use some of the indexes to find some words:
+Now we are going to use some indexes to find some words:

 ``` {.r}
 mypositions.v <- c(400,125,621)